tonyephy/eVoteSystem/README.md

 # Kenyan Elections 2024 - IEBC Electronic Voting System
+To include your project link in the README, you can add a "Live Demo" section.
+Here’s how to update it:

+---

+# Kenyan Elections 2024 - IEBC Electronic Voting System

 This project is a web-based electronic voting system for the 2024 Kenyan elections, supporting a streamlined voting flow through different election positions (President, Governor, Senator, and MP).
 It provides users with a secure and interactive voting experience.

+## Live Demo

+Check out the live demo here: [eVoteSystem on GitHub Pages](https://tonyephy.github.io/eVoteSystem/)

+This project is a web-based electronic voting system for the 2024 Kenyan elections, supporting a streamlined voting flow through different election positions (President, Governor, Senator, and MP).
+It provides users with a secure and interactive voting experience.

 ## Project Structure

 - **Frontend**: `index.html`, `css/styles.css`
+- **Front End**
 - **Backend**: Mongo database, API endpoint to record votes (`http://localhost:3000/vote`)
 - **Libraries**: [Chart.js](https://www.chartjs.org/) for chart rendering, JavaScript for dynamic content and voting flow logic